Sheffield Household Finance Research Group

 Upcoming event

-The Sheffield Household Finance Research Group will host their third workshop on the 16th of June 2023 and the keynote speaker for this event is Professor Michael Haliassos.
-The workshop will bring together world-leading researchers in the area of household finance and provide an interactive platform for discussion relating to recent developments in the field of household finances.
-Registration for the event is free and will open in April.
+The Sheffield Household Finance Research Group will host their fourth workshop on the 5th of June 2024 and the keynote speaker for this event is Professor Rob Alessie from the University of Groningen.
+The workshop, which is part funded by the Royal Economic Society, will have a special focus on the "cost of living crisis" and it aims to bring together world-leading researchers in this area and provide an interactive platform for discussion relating to recent developments in the field of household finances.
+The workshop is open to all, the programme and registration form will be available here on the 4th of March 2024.

 Previous events